Human trafficking in Croatia: Statistics in 2010

+International response

-In the 2012 Trafficking in Persons (TIP) report, it was noted that the report by the Council of Europe’s Group of Experts on Action against Trafficking in Human Beings (CoE-GRETA) concluded that the extent of trafficking in Croatia could be considerably higher than that identified by the government.
+In the U.S. State Department's Office to Monitor and Combat Trafficking in Persons Trafficking in Persons Report report of 2012, it was noted that the report by the Council of Europe's Group of Experts on Action against Trafficking in Human Beings (CoE-GRETA) concluded that the extent of trafficking in Croatia could be considerably higher than that identified by the government.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The U.S. State Department's 2017 report placed the country in "Tier 2".

-The 2019 TIP report states that the government has implemented measures to proactively identify trafficking indicators, increased funding for NGO shelters, and launched the 2018-2021 National Action Plan.
+The 2019 TIP report stated that the government had implemented measures to proactively identify trafficking indicators, increased funding for NGO shelters, and launched the 2018-2021 National Action Plan.

-Croatia remained at Tier 2 in 2020, as well as every previous year.
+Croatia remained at Tier 2 in 2020.
 The government carried out awareness campaigns and thoroughly worked together with the Ministry of Interior (MOI) and the MDFYSP.
 Reports made about migrant abuse were denied by the MOI, who stated that internal investigations were done, despite claims from the society that the government did not constantly screen migrants for trafficking victims, as well as the lack of cooperation from migrants was caused by supposed police abuse.

+The 2021 GRETA report noted that between 2015 and 2019, 200 victims were identified (50% of whom were women and 25% of whom were children).

+Croatia remained at Tier 2 in 2023.